jake83741/vnc-lm/README.md

 + claude, + sonnet, + 3.5
 ```

 The bot integrates with [LiteLLM](https://www.litellm.ai/), which provides a unified interface to access leading large language model APIs through a single proxy.
-This integration supports OpenAI-compatible APIs, enabling seamless integration with popular open-source LLM services.
+This integration also supports OpenAI-compatible APIs, enabling seamless integration with open-source LLM projects.
 You can add new models by editing `litellm_config.yaml` in the `vnc-lm/` directory.
-While LiteLLM starts automatically with the Docker container, the bot can also run with Ollama alone if preferred.
+While LiteLLM starts automatically with the Docker container, the bot can also run with ollama alone if preferred.

 #### Message Handling